Before booking a pallet delivery, you should consider adding an extra layer of safety to your pallet.

-Therefore, in today’s article, we’ll provide you with a pallet guide on how to properly and effectively shrink wrap your pallets.
+We’ll provide you with a guide on how to wrap a pallet correctly using pallet shrink wrap.
 Let’s begin!

 How Does Shrink Wrapping Work?

 The terms 'shrink wrapping' and 'stretch wrapping' are often used interchangeably.

 But depsite both offering the same level of protection, the process behind the two are different.

 When stretch wrapping, you have to apply multiple layers of stretchable plastic film to the load.